michaelh23/bms_processingclass/content/activities/index.md

 Create a rectangle and declare variables for all the arguments needed.
 For example:  x, y, w, h, fillColor, backgroundColor, change.

 Make your rectangle start off of the screen on the bottom left and move up to the top right while growing at half the rate of speed shown in the outline example.
+Also, make the color of the rectangle change as it moves up.

 Name your sketch:  AllVarChange